Get The Help You Need (504) 586-5200

 May 22nd, 2017

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Birth Injuries on Monday, May 22, 2017.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Birth Injuries on Monday, May 22, 2017.

 No one expects childbirth to be a breeze, but most women anticipate a fairly seamless procedure.
 When life-threatening trauma occurs, though, it can feel virtually impossible to cope with your emotions and overcome the experience.